-Applicants are responsible to ensure that all application materials are provided on or prior to the application deadline of March 31, 2017.
+Applicants are responsible to ensure that all application materials are provided on or prior to the application deadline.
 Applications that are incomplete at the application deadline will not be considered.

 If you have questions or concerns at any time please contact our Academic Coordinator, Marilynn Howard, at 801-581-6714 or firstname.lastname@example.org.